HumanSignal/label-studio/docs/source/blog/AWS-Transcribe.md

 }
 ```

-Attach policy to the user:
+From the command line, run the following to attach the policy to the user:

 ```bash
 aws iam put-user-policy --user-name test-transcribe-client --policy-name TestTranscribePolicy --policy-document file://TranscribePolicy.json